• Skip to main content

 (Please see the recipe card below for specific quantities.)

-• Chicken – To save time, I use a purchased rotisserie chicken, which usually comes in several different flavors.
-I like the lemon pepper version.
-You can also roast, grill, bake, or poach your own.
+• Chicken – To save time, I use a purchased rotisserie chicken.
+You can also roast your own by using my Oven-baked Bone-In Chicken Breasts recipe or use leftovers from making my grilled half chicken or grilled spatchcock chicken.
 Cut it into small bite-size cubes or shred it; it’s up to you.

 • Mayonnaise – adds creaminess and its rich signature tanginess.
 It’s important not to scrimp and to use good quality mayonnaise in this recipe.
 I like and use Duke’s.